 Dr. Ben Pinner is

 board-certified in family medicine and has received additional, extensive education and training in Endoscopy.

 Gastroenterology is the branch of medicine focused on the health and disorders of the digestive system.
 It includes diagnosing and treating diseases of the esophagus, stomach, small intestine, colon and rectum, pancreas, gallbladder, bile ducts, and liver.
 Diagnosis often occurs through endoscopy procedures.

 Dr. Ben routinely performs endoscopies such as colonoscopies and EGDs.
 Colonoscopies examine the entire colon and rectum using a fiberoptic scope to detect cancer, polyps or any other abnormality.
 Colonoscopies are also used to help diagnose symptoms such as unexplained diarrhea, abdominal pain or blood in the stool.
 An EGD is often used to diagnose and treat gastrointestinal conditions such as gastroesophageal reflux disease (GERD), or to obtain a biopsy to detect inflammation, ulcers or cancers.

-EGDs and Colonoscopies are performed at Midlands Endoscopy Center in Irmo.
+EGDs and Colonoscopies are performed at Sandhills Endoscopy Center in Columbia.

 Importance of Colorectal Screenings